JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 # Kotlin Compiler Options

-Each release of Kotlin includes compilers for supported targets:
+Each release of Kotlin includes compilers for the supported targets:
 JVM, JavaScript, and native binaries for [supported platforms](native-overview.html#target-platforms).

-These compilers are used by IDE when you push the __Compile__ or __Run__ button for your Kotlin project.
+These compilers are used by the IDE when you push the __Compile__ or __Run__ button for your Kotlin project.

-You can also run Kotlin compilers manually from command line as described in the [Working with command-line compiler](/docs/tutorials/command-line.html) tutorial.
+You can also run Kotlin compilers manually from the command line as described in the [Working with command-line compiler](/docs/tutorials/command-line.html) tutorial.
 For example:

 <div class="sample" markdown="1" mode="shell" theme="idea">